Dev-Hassaan/Figma-Clone/README.md

 yarn dev
 ```

-Then open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+Then open [http://localhost:3000](http://localhost:3000) in your browser to see the application. 🌐🔍👀

-## Project Structure
+## Project Structure 📂🛠️📌

-A basic project structure for the Next.js application might look like this:
+A basic project structure for the Next.js application:

 ```
-your-repo-name/
+figma-clone/
 ├── components/        # Reusable components
-├── pages/             # Next.js pages (e.g., index.js)
+├── pages/             # Next.js pages (e.g., index.js, dashboard.js)
 ├── public/            # Static files (images, fonts, etc.)
 ├── styles/            # CSS and styling files
+├── utils/             # Utility functions
+├── hooks/             # Custom React hooks
+├── context/           # State management (e.g., collaboration context)
 ├── package.json       # Project metadata and dependencies
 └── README.md          # This file
 ```

-Feel free to modify this structure as your project evolves.
+Feel free to modify this structure as your project evolves. 🔄📝🔧

-## Contributing
+## Contributing 🤝💡📌

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change. 🚀🔍💬